tehw0lf/tehwol.fi/libs/contact-form/README.md

 ## Theming

-The styles of form background, button, input and text can be customized with optional input parameters:
+The styles of form background, button and text can be customized with optional input parameters:

 ```ts
 buttonStyle; /* {